mate-academy/layout_hello-world/checklist.md

 </ul>
 ```

-2. [CODE STYLE] - Combine selectors that have same styles using `,`
+2. [CODE STYLE] - If several selectors MUST always have the same styles, group them using `,` to prevent accidental out ot sync in future

 GOOD example:
 ```css